mrdougwright/rubykin.github.io/methods.md

 => puts This one is doing math: 20
 ```

 We could add more functionality to the `years_to_days_old` method and remove the argument input.
 If we use Ruby’s `gets` method we can capture the input from a user’s response.
-We call chomp to remove (or chomp and eat) the new line character (like we did earlier).
+We call chomp to remove (or chomp and eat) the new line character like we did in a previous chapter.
 The `to_i` method turns the user’s string input into an integer.
 Our method might look something like this.

 ```ruby
 1. def years_to_days_old